Roman-oryol/four-card-feature/README.md

-# Frontend Mentor - Social links profile solution
+# Frontend Mentor - Four card feature section solution

-This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).

 ## Table of contents